edgedb/edgedb-net/docs/api.rst

             Gets or sets the default client pool size.

-    .. dn:struct:: EdgeDBClientType

-        Represents different client types used in a :dn:class:`EdgeDB.EdgeDBClient`.

     .. dn:class:: EdgeDBConfig

-        Represents the configuration options for a :dn:class:`EdgeDB.EdgeDBClient` or
+        Represents the configuration options for a :dn:class:`EdgeDB.EdgeDBClient` or :dn:class:`EdgeDB.EdgeDBTcpClient`

         :property ILogger Logger: